Eggplant Goulash – Meatless American Goulash Recipe

 Ingredient List for Goulash with Eggplant and Tomatoes

-Italian Seasoning blend (dried oregano, basil and parsley)
+• Italian Seasoning blend (dried oregano, basil, thyme and parsley)

 1. Peel, remove seeds and dice eggplant.
-Boil in salted water until fork-tender.
-Drain well.
+In a large pot, boil in salted water until fork-tender.
+Drain well in a colander or pat with paper towels.

-2. In a large skillet, heat olive oil.
+2. In a large skillet, heat olive oil over medium-high heat.
 Sauté onions until soft.

 3. Add eggplant and garlic and sauté for a minute longer.